ROCm-DS/rocGRAPH/docs/install/Linux_Install_Guide.rst

 =============

 rocGRAPH requires a ROCm-enabled platform as an implementation backend.
-This documentation assumes that you have a system with a compatible AMD GPU. hipGRAPH has been tested with the following system requirements:
+This documentation assumes that you have a system with a compatible AMD GPU. rocGRAPH has been tested with the following system requirements:

 * Ubuntu version: 22.04
 * ROCm version: 6.4.0